theforeman/foreman-packaging/README.md

   1. rename the spec file, don't use an SCL prefix
   1. update gem\_name, version, ensure "Release" is 1
   1. empty the %changelog section
+  1. express all gem dependencies as identical `Requires` in the spec file
 1. Follow the "test a package" section above until it builds for all targeted platforms and required SCL + non-SCL modes.
 1. Download the source file (e.g. the .gem) into the spec directory and run